StarProxima/dev_kit/app_update_checker/README.md

         isActive: true
         # Optional, the patch is mandatory for installation by all before using the app
         isRequired: false
-        # Optional, if true - becomes inactive, will be required to upgrade to any higher patch
+        # Optional, if true - becomes inactive,
+        # will be required to upgrade to any higher patch
         isBroken: false
-        # Optional, you can set the title, description and releaseNote
+        # Optional, you can set the title, description and patchNote
-        releaseNote:
+        patchNote:
           en: 'Critical fix'
         # Optional, uses to refine the version
         buildNumber: 21

+        # Related patch for another platform with different patch number
+      - patchNumber: 2
+        # Reference to another patch by patchNumber,
+        # uses all of its parameters by default
+        ref: 1
+        buildNumber: 23
     platforms:
       - android
       - ios